manueldois/deel-code-test/README.md

 I also setup and created integration tests using Jest and Supertest, and developed the TDD way.

+You can setup local config files, to be merged with shared configs, in config/secrets/[development/production/test].json.

+Start a local postgres instance.

 To run the tests: `npm test`

 # Challenge